-Glyphs of Eldamir: Roguelike Edition is a 2D retro-style dungeon crawler roguelike that features four treacherous dungeons to liberate from evil, dozens of powerful weapons/spells to help pulverize any enemy that comes your way, an advanced skill-tree system paired with character stats/leveling to provide hours upon hours of gameplay, and permadeath.
+Glyphs of Eldamir is a 2D retro-style dungeon crawler roguelike that features four treacherous dungeons to liberate from evil, dozens of powerful weapons/spells to help pulverize any enemy that comes your way, an advanced skill-tree system paired with character progression to provide hours upon hours of gameplay, permadeath, and so much more.

-It draws its inspiration from Soul Knight (Android), Diablo II, The Legend of Zelda, and Hyper Light Drifter; and will be initially released on PC, Mac, and Linux with additional platforms coming later.
+It draws its inspiration from Soul Knight, Diablo II, The Legend of Zelda, and Hyper Light Drifter; and will be initially released on PC, Mac, and Linux with additional platforms coming after.

 ۞ THE STORY ۞